chaohcc/Algorithm-selection/README.md

 #### DWMatrix
 some examples for the DWMatrix for the workload file
 #### training_data
-training data for the LINDAS-clf and LINDAS-reg
+contains training data for the LINDAS-clf and LINDAS-reg

 ### References
 [GRE] Chaichon Wongkham, Baotong Lu, Chris Liu, Zhicong Zhong, Eric Lo, and Tianzheng Wang.
 Are Updatable Learned Indexes Ready? .
 PVLDB,15(11): 3004 - 3017, 2022.